Sewer Repair in Fair Oaks, CA

 Hear from Our Customers

-Sewer Line Repair Fair Oaks Homeowners Trust
+Main Sewer Line Repair, Fair Oaks CA

 A worker in blue coveralls and gloves, possibly a plumber El Dorado County, uses equipment to clean or inspect a sewer manhole on a CA street.
 He kneels beside the open manhole, holding a red cable connected to a machine.